Skip to content

 Prevention

-The safest method to protect against gonorrhea is the consistent use of condoms, especially with changing sexual partners.
-Regular testing is also advisable – especially if no protection was used or if there is uncertainty about the infection status.
+The safest method to protect against gonorrhea is the consistent use of condoms, especially with multiple sexual partners.
+Regular testing is also advisable – especially if no protection was used or there is uncertainty about the infection status.

 Home testing option

-For those who want to discreetly gain clarity about a possible infection with gonorrhea (and other common STI pathogens), Probatix offers two test options:
+For those who want to discreetly gain clarity about a possible infection with gonorrhea (and other common STI pathogens), Probatix offers two testing options:

-Both tests are based on a simple urine sample, which is collected at home and analyzed in a specialized laboratory – discreet, reliable, and medically secured.
+Both tests are based on a simple urine sample, which is taken at home and analyzed in a specialized laboratory – discreet, reliable, and medically secured.

 Conclusion